gh1mau/pqc_migration/content/phase_1.md

 **What services are exposed, and what cryptography do they rely on?**

 This phase identifies exposed interfaces, the protocols they advertise, and the cryptographic algorithms they negotiate.

-The results from this phase map directly to **Table 0: Initial Inventory** in the PQC Migration Workbook, forming the foundation for Phase 2 and beyond.
+The results from this phase provide the foundation for subsequent phases, serving as the initial inventory of assets and information.

 ---